 Overview

-Grow and Change is a whole day program that helps students to develop an understanding of life cycles of plants and animal species.
-On the day of their excursion, students meet ‘Bugsy the Entomologist’ who has discovered a new species of insect.
-Students take on the role of ‘Entomologists in Training’ to discover more information about the life cycle of Bugsy’s insect.
+Grow and Change is a whole day program that helps students develop an understanding of life cycles of plant and animal species.

 Grow and Change has been assessed as medium risk.
-A Curriculum Activity Risk Assessment (CARA) is available on request.
+A Curriculum Activity Risk Assessment is available on request.
 A student field booklet will be provided upon confirmation of your booking.

 Curriculum Intent